cisagov/ScubaGear/baselines/sharepoint.md

 ### Policies
 #### MS.SHAREPOINT.1.1v1
 External sharing for SharePoint SHALL be limited to Existing Guests or Only People in your Organization.
-- _Rationale:_ Sharing information outside the organization increases the risk of unauthorized disclosure.
-By limiting external sharing, administrators decrease the risk of unauthorized disclosure.
+- _Rationale:_ Sharing information outside the organization via Sharepoint increases the risk of unauthorized access.
+By limiting external sharing, administrators decrease the risk of unauthorized access to information.
 - _Last modified:_ June 2023

 #### MS.SHAREPOINT.1.2v1
 External sharing for OneDrive SHALL be limited to Existing Guests or Only People in your Organization.
-- _Rationale:_ Sharing files outside the organization increases the risk of unauthorized disclosure.
-By limiting external sharing, administrators decrease the risk of unauthorized disclosure.
+- _Rationale:_ Sharing files outside the organization via OneDrive increases the risk of unauthorized access.
+By limiting external sharing, administrators decrease the risk of unauthorized unauthorized access to information.
 - _Last modified:_ June 2023

 #### MS.SHAREPOINT.1.3v1